spray/spray/docs/documentation/spray-can/http-server.rst

-The ``ActorRef`` used as the sender of an ``HttpRequest`` received by the handler is unique to the request, i.e. several requests, even when coming in across the same connection, will appear to be sent from different senders. *spray-can* uses these sender ``ActorRefs`` to coalesce the response with the request, so you cannot sent several responses to the same sender.
+The ``ActorRef`` used as the sender of an ``HttpRequest`` received by the handler is unique to the request, i.e. several requests, even when coming in across the same connection, will appear to be sent from different senders. *spray-can* uses these sender ``ActorRefs`` to coalesce the response with the request, so you cannot send several responses to the same sender.
 However, the different request parts of chunked requests arrive from the same sender, and the different response parts of a chunked response need to be sent to the same sender as well.